techidaily/site-ai-voice/source/_posts/updated-2024-approved-top-5-ai-voice-generators-online-supports-all-browsers.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1793213/19135" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+### 2\.
+Offers Accessibility to Disabled

+Voice cloning can help people who find it difficult to speak properly.
+It can help them regain a voice that sounds natural and familiar.
+Using a cloned voice, they can communicate on digital platforms without seeking external help.
+Moreover, visually impaired individuals can also listen to cloned voices to access information.
+Therefore, voice cloning helps disabled individuals in our society to a great extent.

 ### 3\.
 Personal Assistants and Customized User Experience

 Voice assistants like Alexa, Siri, and Google Assistant may sound generic.
 With voice cloning, you can give unique voice characteristics to your vocal assistants.
 The interactions with the customized voice assistants can become more engaging through it.